 Basic Life Support, Advanced Cardiac Life Support, and Pediatric Advanced Life Support are required as part of clinical credentialing.

-ERAS applications are due by October 1st of each year.
-Our interview slots fill up quickly, and are generally full by mid-October.
-Any applications completed after this will be placed in a queue and considered only in case of an unexpected cancellation.
+ERAS applications are due by October 21, 2020.
+Our interview slots fill up quickly, so any applications completed after this date will be placed in a queue and considered only in the case of an unexpected cancellation.

-Applicants typically arrive the evening before their interview in order to meet informally with our current residents and have dinner with them.
-It is an excellent opportunity for applicants to get the “inside scoop” about our program.
+Applicants who have been invited for an interview will meet informally with our current residents and have a “virtual” dinner with them the evening prior to their interview date.
+We hope that this will provide an opportunity for applicants to get the “inside scoop” about our program.